aditink/aditink.github.io/cv.md

 #### Capra, Cornell University
 <p class="rightDate">2018-2020</p>
-As an undergraduate at Cornell, I was a part of (Capra)["https://capra.cs.cornell.edu/"], where I contributed to (Gator)[/assets/gator-oopsla2020-preprint.pdf], a DSL for geometry types, and on (an algorithm)[/assets/commutativity-tapas2020-preprint.pdf] to efficiently verify the commutativity of diagrams such as those representing the transformation between types.
+As an undergraduate at Cornell, I was a part of [Capra](https://capra.cs.cornell.edu/), where I contributed to [Gator](/assets/gator-oopsla2020-preprint.pdf), a DSL for geometry types, and on [an algorithm](/assets/commutativity-tapas2020-preprint.pdf) to efficiently verify the commutativity of diagrams such as those representing the transformation between types.

 #### McMahon Lab, Cornell University
 <p class="rightDate">2019</p>
-At the (McMahon Lab)[https://mcmahon.aep.cornell.edu/], I worked on understanding the scope and applications of Gaussian Boson Sampling.
+At the [McMahon Lab](https://mcmahon.aep.cornell.edu/), I worked on understanding the scope and applications of Gaussian Boson Sampling.

 #### CLASSE, Cornell University
 <p class="rightDate">2016, 2017</p>